International

 years, on average, the Trust will receive dividend income

 from the stock held in trust for the client.
-This income is
+This income

-loan.
-The local bank, upon receiving repayment from the Trust,
+provided the original loan.
+The local bank, upon receiving

-in turn repays the Federal Reserve.
-The Federal Reserve can,
+repayment from the Trust, in turn repays the Federal Reserve.

-of course, then cancel the money or recycle it into further
+The Federal Reserve can, of course, then cancel the money

-industrial expansion (12).
-As each share of stock is paid
+each share of stock is paid for in full, it is released

-for in full, it is released from the Trust and ownership accrues
+from the Trust and ownership accrues to the clients who

-to the clients who thereafter will receive the cash income
+thereafter will receive the cash income from their investment

-xxxxxThe specific result of all
+xxxxxThe specific result of

-among other things, an increase in productive and consuming
+is, among other things, an increase in productive and consuming

 capacity but no corresponding increase in the money/credit